Basic Linux Administration

 Useful Terminal Commands

-It seems to be a common misconception that the CLI is hard to use and time consuming.
-There are many shortcuts to the CLI just like within the Windows GUI.
+It seems to be a common misconception that the Command Line Interface is hard to use and time consuming.
+However there are many shortcuts just like the Windows GUI.
 Below are a few commands I think everyone should know how and why to use…

 • touch - Create a new file.